Back to School Guide

 K-8 after school program coming soon

-A free on-campus after school program for students in grades K-8 is expected to launch in late September/early October.
+A free on-campus after school program for students in grades K-8 is expected to launch later this fall.
 The program, run by Youth & Family Link, will offer participating students a variety of play and recreational activities, academic support, STEM learning opportunities and more.

 Free meal program to continue during the 2021-22 school year